-Loads must only be attached and hoisted by an expert / qualified person.
+Loads may only be attached and hoisted by an expert/qualified person.

-Do not use damaged or in any other way impaired lifting points.
+Do not use lifting points that are damaged or impaired in any way.

-Use only lifting and lashing tackle with sufficient load bearing capacity for the weight to be loaded.
-Minimum load bearing capacity of lifting tackle: see operating weight & Chapter 2 "Technical data" on page 11.
+Only use lifting tackle with sufficient load bearing capacity for the weight to be loaded.
+Minimum load bearing capacity of lifting tackle: see operating weight $\space{10}$ Chapter 2 'Technical data' on page 11.

-Always use appropriate lifting and lashing tackle on the lifting and lashing points.
+Always use appropriate lifting tackle at the lifting points.

-Use lifting tackle only in the prescribed direction of load application.
+Use lifting tackle only in the specified loading direction.

-Lifting tackle must not be damaged by machine components.
+Lifting tackle must not be damaged by machine parts.

-When lifting the machine, avoid uncontrolled movements of the load.
-If necessary, hold the load with guide ropes.
+When lifting the machine, make sure the load does not move in an uncontrolled way.
+If necessary, hold the load steady with guide ropes.